seaside1/jrule/README.md

 - Some items are not supported for instance Player, Group:TEMPERATURE Group:SWITCH they will be added later on

 # Changelog
+## ALPHA4
+- Refactored completable futures
+- Added 5 seconds of delay for initialization of the rule engine to avoid multiple reloads
+- Added support for play & pause for player item
+- Added commandLineExecute
 ## ALPHA3
 - Fixed issue when reloading rules if they are changed with monitored items
 - Fixed classpath issue when executing rules using 3rd party libraries